strapi/documentation/docusaurus/docs/dev-docs/plugins/graphql.md

 * Koa's [context](https://koajs.com/#context) with `context.http` and [state](https://koajs.com/#ctx-state) with `context.state`.

 <details>
-<summary> Example of a custom GraphQL policy applied to a resolver </summary>
+<summary> Example of some GraphQL policy applied to a resolver </summary>

 <Tabs groupId="js-ts">